 - Learn more about lions here: Amazing Lion Facts.

 There are around 33 species of mongoose.
-These small mammals are found in Africa and Asis.
+These small mammals are found in Africa and Asia.
 They range in size from 20cm (8in) to 60cm (27in).

-Mongooses are most active during the day.
+Mongooses are diurnal (active during the day).
 Their diet consists mostly of insects, earthworms, and other small creatures such as crabs, lizards, snakes, and birds.

 One of the best-known species of mongoose is the meerkat, which lives in desert habitats in southern Africa.

-Africa is home to many species of monkey, including the black-and-white colobus monkey, mandrill, de Brazza’s monkey and the vervet monkey.
+Africa is home to many species of monkey, including the black-and-white colobus monkey, mandrill, de Brazza’s monkey and the vervet monkey (pictured above).